rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/06-deploying-dev.rst

 Overview
 `````````

-Just like production, you development environment is pre-provisioned and secured at this point.
-In this lab you're deploying a containerized version of your production web application for your theoretical developers to continue working on.
+Just like production, your development environment is pre-provisioned and secured at this point.
+In this lab you're deploying a containerized version of your production web application for your theoretical developers to continue developing for their shiny new container platform.

-To start, add a ``dev`` group to ``~/playbook/hosts``.
+To begin, add a ``dev`` group to ``~/playbook/hosts``.

 Modifying your inventory
 ``````````````````````````